UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

 var apiInstance = new UltraCartRestApiV2.OrderApi();

-var orderId = "orderId_example"; // String | The order id to cancel.
+var orderId = "orderId_example"; // String | The order id to resend the receipt for.

 var callback = function(error, data, response) {